dontepsu/over-engineered-rc-car/README.md

 Controlling the car is done by using a Playstation 4 remote controller.
 The idea here is simple, the car will provide a Webserver and API using Websockets.
 Also the car will be hosting a React Web App.
 The PS4 controller will be connected to a device such as laptop or tablet computer and the command will be passed to the Web App though [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API).
 The server will receive commands through the Websocket API and will then be propagated to services abstracting the usage of Raspberry PI GPIO.

+### Sensors
+I have a plan to incrementally add sensors such as GPS, proximity, gyro and velocimeter.

+### Autonomous driving
+Yes.
+That's the ultimate goal, but the car need to be fully functional first.

 ## About the project
 All source code related to project will be published within this repository.
 I will also be including here more detailed text describing and YouTube videos to show more in depth how the code and the hardware works.
 This is not a project to be done in weeks, rather in months.

+## Contrubuting
+If you find this project interesting and want to contribute, that would be great!